 Use a pair of compasses to mark out two 6 in. diameter circles upon strong cardboard and cut out the discs to form the sides of the sand wheel.

-To make such a motor it will be convenient to use a strong shoebox measuring 6 in. by 13 in. and 41 in. deep.
-Beein by strengthening the box diameter, by gluing the ends together, allowing an overlap of 1 in.
+Cut out a strip of cardboard measuring 13 fg. in. long and 11⁄2 in. wide.
+Form the strip into a shallow cylinder, 4 in. in diameter, by gluing the ends together, allowing an overlap of 1 in.
 Place glue upon the rims of the cylinder and secure the discs on either side.
-Make sure that the groove of the wheel so formed is 1 in. deep all around, (See Fig. 2.)
-Make twelve rectangular steps measuring 1 in. by 11 in., with 1 in. wide tabs upon three sides as depicted in Fig. 2.
+Make sure that the groove of the wheel so formed is 1 in. deep all around.
+(See Fig. 2.)
+Make twelve rectangular steps measuring 1 in. by 11⁄2 in., with 1⁄2 in. wide tabs upon three sides as depicted in Fig. 2.
 Cut out the steps and score along the bases of the tabs, using a ruler and penknife, before folding them over.
 Glue the steps in place around the wheel in such a manner that the groove is divided into twelve equal compartments.
 Bore holes in the sides of the box 5 in. above the base, so that the wheel can be mounted upon a knitting-needle spindle, with the steps on one side, just below the base of the chute (Fig. 3).
 Tidy holes can be made with a cork borer.
-Mount the sand wheell between two large corks upon a steel kntting-needle and satisfy yourself that it will work by pouring dry sand through the hole above the chute.
+Mount the sand wheeil between two large corks upon a steel kntting-needle and satisfy yourself that it will work by pouring dry sand through the hole above the chute.
 As the sand falls the wheel should run rapidly.
-Wooden discs about 14 in. in diameter. such as large draughtsmen or wheels from old toys, can be used to make two drive wheels, which are fixed at each end of the knitting-needle spindle.
-Cut out four cardboard circles with diameters at least 1 in. greater than the diameters of the wooden discs.
+Wooden discs about 11⁄2 in. in diameter, such as large draughtsmen or wheels from old toys, can be used to make two drive wheels, which are fixed at each end of the knitting-needle spindle.
+Cut out four cardboard circles with diameters at least 1⁄2 in. greater than the diameters of the wooden discs.
 Glue the cardboard circles on either side of the wooden discs.
 Bore narrow holes right through the drive wheels and mount them firmly upon each end of the spindle, outside the sides of the box.
 In order to make your motor more interesting when it is in motion, you can connect one of the drive wheels on the sand wheel spindle to a drive wheel on a second spindle, which will operate an attractive propeller device.
 Bore holes for the second spindle in the top part of the box, in such positions that it will be possible to fit the spindle behind the sand chute.
+Put the spindle behind the sand chute.
 Put the spindle in place.
 Make a third drive wheel as already described and mount it upon one end of the upper spindle, outside the box.
 Connect the upper and lower drive wheels, using a friction band of thick wool.
 The propeller is made in the form of a small cardboard cross, which is glued upon a small wooden disc and mounted outside the box, upon the free end of the upper spindle.
 When sand is allowed to trickle on to the sand wheel, the little propeller will be driven round in an intriguing manner.
-Lightweight models can be driven by means of a friction band of wool passing around the other drive wheel on the sand wheel spindle.- • Continued on page #5
+Lightweight models can be driven by means of a friction band of wool passing around the other drive wheel on the sand wheel spindle.
+Continued on page 95